|Parte I esercitazioni||1||II semestre||Giacomo Canevari|

 Module 8.
 Bifurcations and applications.

 Definition of bifurcation, bifurcation at equilibria.
-Applications.
+Applications and numerical simulations.

 Module 9.
 Calculus of variations.